-Town House, which would include a library, dance performance area and covered courtyard for events, would bring the community right in to the heart of the University and help forge even stronger connections with local people, Ms McNamara explained.
+The Town House, which is due to open in 2019, will include a library, dance performance area and covered courtyard for events.
+It would bring the community right in to the heart of the University and help forge even stronger connections with local people, Ms McNamara explained.
 "One of the most exciting elements of this project was being asked to find ways to bring the public on campus," she said.
-"The Kingston University brief was a very progressive and radical vision for education engagement.
+"The Kingston University brief was a very progressive vision for education engagement."

 Acting Vice-Chancellor Professor Steven Spier, who introduced the speakers from Grafton, is an expert in contemporary architecture.
 He told the audience that Grafton's appointment was an example of the pioneering ways of working the University was championing.
 "An open RIBA design competition is considered to be the gold standard method of hiring architects," he explained.
 "It sets a standard for how we should be doing things.
 We need to build an environment suitable for a 21st Century university."

 Ms McNamara said the project could be summed up by the term ‘the learning landscape'.
 "This is a pertinent description as universities are not just places for consuming knowledge, they are also about its protection and discovery," she said.
 "To start with, we were like detectives trying to identify clues, or chefs finding new ingredients.
 The question we asked ourselves was, ‘how can we create a space where students can discover learning for themselves?"

 This notion of space and, in particular, combining indoor and outdoor space was a theme running through the talk.
 Ger Carty explained that the Grafton team was interested in finding ways to marry landscape with architecture.
 "The activities inside a building influence those outside of it and vice versa," he said.
 "We were keen to bring the outside in – especially as more than 50 per cent of the new Town House building is open space."